CMASCenter/pcluster-cmaq/docs/user_guide_pcluster/amet/ami_website.md

 </details>

 # Air Quality and Met Species (172)
+Note, to get started with creating plot using AMET, it is best to use a subset of the available species.
+The five criteria air pollutants: particulate matter (PM25_TOT, PM10_TOT), ground-level ozone (O3), sulfur dioxide (SO2), carbon monoxide (CO) and nitrogen dioxide (NO2).

 <details>
   <summary>List of AQ Species available for EQUATES (40) | Click to expand!</summary>
 <ol>Species available for EQUATES